hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoDeleteClaimTransactionBody"></a>

 ### CryptoDeleteClaimTransactionBody
- Delete a claim hash that was attached to the given account.
-This transaction is valid if signed by all the keys used for transfers out of the account.
-It is also valid if signed by any single ThresholdKeys in the deleteKeys list for this hash.
-See CryptoAddClaimTransaction for more information about claim hashes.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |